electron/governance/charter.md

 Regardless of how agreement is reached, the participating groups shall make a reasonable effort to record and post their decisions for transparency.

+## Modifying the Charter

+Changes to this charter may be proposed by any participant.
+Ratification requires approval from the Administrative Working Group.